How To Use Distraction Techniques To Help You Cope With Your CRPS or Persistent Pain

 Weiderhold, B.K. et al. (2014) ‘Virtual Reality as a Distraction Technique in chronic pain patients,‘ Cyberpsychology, Behavior & Social Networking.
 June 3, 2014.
 Vol 17 Number 6.
 Available from: <http://online.liebertpub.com/doi/pdf/10.1089/cyber.2014.0207 > doi: 10.1089/cyber.2014.0207

 *Please speak to your doctor or medical professional before trying anything new or different to your usual pain management regime.
-We do not endorse any of the books, websites or links used in the blog.
+We do not endorse any of the books, websites or links used in this website.
 We are not trained doctors and cannot diagnose, give formal medical advice or about treatments.
 Please speak to your doctor before trying anything new or different*